ALavault/alavault.github.io/_posts/2020-06-22-gtr_tuto_2_further.md

 ![pattern](/assets/img/posts/strum.png){:class="img-responsive"}

-The squares and the V indicate the strumming pattern : square for downstrokes, V for upstrokes.
+The squares and the V indicate the strumming pattern : square for down-strokes, V for upstrokes.

 Note the down strokes are on the beat while the upstrokes are on the downbeats.
 : not doing so is equivalent